gsferreira/gsferreira.github.com/src/archive/2020/08/when-should-a-function-return-early/index.md

 tags: post
 date: 2020-08-03
 title: When should a function return?
 Return Early
-description: Return early is a simple principle that improves the code readability and reduces the cognitive load to understand it.
+description: Embrace early return pattern - reduce cyclomatic complexity, improve readability, and eliminate nested conditions in functions.
 ---

 *"A method should return once at the end of the method".*